This is my third trip report about 2 weeks of traveling around Ukraine and Moldova.

-First, it’s really cheap.
+First, it’s cheap.
 One ride costs about half a dollar.
 Second, they use plastic coins instead of paper tickets.
 Third, you can buy only one coin at a time.
-You cannot buy more in advance, which was really weird.
+You cannot buy more in advance, which was weird.
 Fortunately, there is always one turnstile in each station that accepts contactless debit cards so there is no need to hassle with coins.

 In the city center, we went to the most popular sightseeing places, mainly cathedrals.
 Few hours passed by and it started to rain hard.
 Kyiv is quite a depressive city when it’s raining so we went back to the hotel.
 There we waited until it stopped raining.

 In the evening, we went again to the city center, but this time we went directly to the most famous street in Kyiv, Khreshchatyk.
 The moment I stepped my foot on Khreshchatyk, I instantly fell in love.
 It is a very lively street crowded with young people walking back and forth.
-Imagine Champs Elyse, but three times wider and two times longer, without tourist, only with locals, who like to hang out on the street.
+Imagine Champs Elyse, but three times wider and two times longer, without tourists, only with locals, who like to hang out on the street.

 Our first stop there was a cheap sports bar, Porter Pub, that my mate discovered by watching some traveling youtube videos.
-We were hungry so I ordered borscht, vodka and a pork knuckle, which is not a typical Ukrainian meal, but a German one.
+We were hungry so I ordered borscht, vodka, and a pork knuckle, which is not a typical Ukrainian meal, but a German one.

 When you order something exotic from the menu, you can expect to wait for it for ages.
 First, supplies are usually low in the kitchen, because it is not the best selling item.
 Second, for the same reason, the cooking process is not streamlined so it takes longer for kitchen staff to figure out, how they should cook the meal.